sagemath/trac_to_gh/Issue 3549.md

 CC:  @jdemeyer

-This is a very very useful unique feature that magma has.
-We need to change pari so it can do it to and add an interface so sage can use that function.
+PARI has a function "addprimes" which can be used to add to the list of precomputed primes that are used for trial division.
+We need to add an interface so Sage can use that function.

 Issue created by migration from https://trac.sagemath.org/ticket/3549